PovertyAction/high-frequency-checks/README.md

 * to verify you have the latest versions of the commands ipacheck version
 ```

+## Learn about the DMS
+Check out the [DMS wiki](https://github.com/PovertyAction/high-frequency-checks/wiki) for more information about the DMS.
+You can also review the [DMS exercise](https://github.com/PovertyAction/high-frequency-checks/wiki/Exercise) to learn how to setup the DMS for your project.

 If you encounter a clear bug, please file a minimal reproducible example on [github](https://github.com/PovertyAction/high-frequency-checks/issues).
 For questions and other discussion, please email us at [researchsupport@poverty-action.org](mailto:researchsupport@poverty-action.org).

 ## Current Author(s)